eschava/broadlink-mqtt/README.md

 Smart mode means that if file with command doesn't exist it will be recorded.
 Every next execution of the command will replay it.
 This mode is very convenient for home automation systems.
-To start smart mode need to send empty string or `auto` to the command topic
+To start smart mode need to send `auto` for IR command or `autorf` for RF command to the command topic
 **Example:**
 first time: `auto` -> `broadlink/tv/samsung/power` records command
 every next time: `auto` -> `broadlink/tv/samsung/power` replays command